snehanshu-github/Major_Certifications/README.md

 📫 Contact -
 If someone wants to verify or know more:

-For queries or certificate verification, feel free to connect with me on my gmail me at kumarsnehanshu25@gmail.com
+For queries or certificate verification, feel free to connect with me on my gmail me at kumarsnehanshu25@gmail.com or on my linkedin - https://www.linkedin.com/in/kumar-snehanshu-8921122a3/